elisehuard/game_of_life/README.md

 The visualization follows what is known as the Visitor Pattern (http://en.wikipedia.org/wiki/Visitor_pattern).
 You have one class, the visitor class, and another, a visitable class.
 When you initialize a visitor object, you give it as a parameter an object of the visitable class.
 The visitor will call certain pre-defined methods (callback) on the visitable object.
 In this case the visitor = the visualization, and the visitable = the game of life.
 The callback is the 'evolve' method.
 The output is displayed using curses.

-NOTE: I have no computer under Windows, and Satoshi Asakawa confirmed that it doesn't work under Windows, ffi_ncurses doesn't seem to play nice with the dll.
+NOTE: I have no computer under Windows, and ashbb confirmed that it doesn't work under Windows, ffi_ncurses doesn't seem to play nice with the dll.
 See next paragraph if you have a Windows computer.

 * Shoes visualization *
-To solve the Windows issue, Satoshi Asakawa kindly provided a shoes visualization file - see life_shoes.rb.
+To solve the Windows issue, ashbb kindly provided a shoes visualization file - see life_shoes.rb.
 Install shoes from [here](http://shoes.heroku.com/downloads).
 You need to adapt life_shoes.rb in a couple of points (require your class, and call the initialization of your object in the Shoes.app).
 To run, run Shoes, and open lifeshoes.rb from the Shoes application.